rpalovics/recsys-2017-online-learning-tutorial/README.md

 Our final objective is to compare and then blend batch and online methods to build models providing high quality top-k recommendation in non-stationary environments.

-The hands-on tutorial running parallel to the workshops is on Sunday, Aug 27, 2017.
+**The hands-on tutorial running parallel to the workshops is on Sunday, Aug 27, 2017.
 Participants may attend the tutorial in two identical sessions starting from either 9:00 or 14:00.
-Both sessions start with installation instructions, which is crucial to participate.
+Both sessions start with installation instructions, that is crucial to participate.
-Participants must register for the tutorial via this [form](https://goo.gl/forms/LcXCjr5mByWx1QUA2).
+Participants must register for the tutorial via this [form](https://goo.gl/forms/LcXCjr5mByWx1QUA2).**

 ## Installation